namor5772/WeatherStation/RaspberryPI/README.md

 * A password - say - DATAPLICITYPWD
 *	Also setup your preferred DATAPLICITYNAME.

 This webpage is now your window to dataplicity.
-But you can also access its functionality with a Windows 10 app downloaded from the Microsoft Store
+But you can also access its functionality with a Windows 10 app downloaded from the Microsoft Store:
 ![alt text](images/Dataplicity1.png "dataplicity pic 1")

 You will need to install the Dataplicity agent by running the following on your Raspberry Pi terminal: